AceAltair13/discordjs-bot/README.md

 Contains a few fun commands and some minigames for your discord server.

-### Ending development, shifting to python discord.py framewok.
-You are free to fork this bot and use it according to your will.
+### Ending development, shifting to python discord.py framework.
+You are free to fork this bot and use it according to your own will.